All-on-4® (Same day teeth)

 Sinus Lift

-A rare oral surgical procedure, sinus lifts are performed only on the upper jaw, on the teeth near the sinus cavity.
-If an upper canine has been missing for a long time, the tissue between the sinuses and the oral cavity will become thinner and will become unable to house a dental implant.
-In these cases the dental implants may actually poke out into the sinus cavity.
-This is unhealthy, and potentially dangerous, as it leads to higher risk of infections.
+In a rare oral surgical procedure, sinus lifts are performed only on the upper jaw and the teeth near the sinus cavity.
+If a tooth has been missing for a long time, the tissue between the sinuses and the oral cavity will become thinner and unable to house a dental implant.
+The dental implants may poke out into the sinus cavity in these cases.
+This result is unhealthy and potentially dangerous, leading to a higher risk of infections.
 This is where a sinus lift comes in.

 Read More